 Savara is an alternative way to write the Sora language devised by Professor Prasanna Sree.
 Sora (𑃐𑃚𑃝 / Savara) is a Munda language spoken mainly in northern Andhra Pradesh in the northwest of India, and also in the states of Madhya Pradesh, Bihar, Tamil Nadu, West Bengal and Assam.

 Sora is primarily an oral language that is rarely written.
-However, is has been written with a number of different scripts, including the Sora Sompeng alphabet, and the Odia, Telugu and Latin alphabets.
+However, is has been written with a number of different scripts, including the Sora Sompeng, Odia, Telugu and Latin alphabets.

 Information provided by Professor Prasanna Sree of Andhra University, Visakhapatnam, Andhra Pradesh, India

 Information about the Sora language and people

 If you need to type in many different languages, the Q International Keyboard can help.
 It enables you to type almost any language that uses the Latin, Cyrillic or Greek alphabets, and is free.